 As a world music producer and entrepreneur before embarking on a spice business, Peter notices the correlation between music, language and cultures when developing blends.
 “You can create a beautiful symphony, but you need to understand the different characteristics of the spices in order to create a good end product.”

-He acknowledges that taste is individualized.
-He mentions that when people come into his boutique—something of a museum, a certain spice will resonate with different customers.
+Acknowledging that taste is individualized, Peter mentions that when people come into his boutique, which is something of a museum, a certain spice will resonate with different customers.
 They may immediately pick up on the aroma of nutmeg or cumin, for example.
 Customers are also surprised by the intensity of flavor in their spices.

-He says that most people are familiar with the “watered-down version” of spices found in grocery stores.
+Peter says that most people are familiar with the “watered-down version” of spices found in grocery stores.
 Custom-ground spices may seem stronger because they represent the true characteristics of the spice.
-His philosophy of selling the freshest product translates into buying in small batches and eliminating the lengthy distribution and packaging process, which dissipates and degrades the energy, oil and flavor.
+His philosophy of selling the freshest product translates into buying in small batches and eliminating the lengthy distribution and packaging process, which dissipates and degrades the energy, oil, and flavor.

-He was drawn to spices because they were a part of his life, culture and his family’s cooking.
-His grandparents grew up in Armenian neighborhoods, now eastern Turkey.
-His parents are from Beirut.
-He wanted to recreate the flavorful dishes he grew up on.
+He was drawn to spices because they were a part of his life, culture, and his family’s cooking.
+Peter’s grandparents grew up in Armenian neighborhoods, now eastern Turkey, while his parents are from Beirut.
+Keeping his heritage in mind, he wanted to recreate the flavorful dishes he grew up on.